本文へスキップ

 Research Details

-Development of gene therapy using mouse models of pyruvate kinase deficiency
+• Development of gene therapy using pyruvate kinase deficiency model mice

-Development of innovative therapeutic agents for congenital hemolytic anemia and bone marrow failure utilizing iPS cells
+• Development of innovative therapies for congenital hemolytic anemia and bone marrow failure syndromes using iPS cells

-Identification of novel etiologic genes for congenital hemolytic anemia
+• Identification of novel causative genes of congenital hemolytic anemia

-Identification of genomic biomarkers for predicting sensitivity to anticancer drugs and risk of adverse drug reactions useful for personalized cancer care
+• Identification of genomic biomarkers for predicting anticancer drug sensitivity and adverse reaction risks, contributing to personalized cancer therapy

-Establishment of a genomic medical care system using pharmacogenomics and cancer genome analysis
+• Establishment of a genomic medicine framework through pharmacogenomics and cancer genome analysis

 Faculty